 This is important, regardless of whether you plan to sell or keep it in the family.
 Once the business is valued, other children can be allocated something of equal value, so they don’t feel left out.
 Often the people who aren’t qualified wouldn’t want to run the business anyway, but they might be interested in being a silent partner.

 The valuation also helps you facilitate those discussions about how the business works, and whether your successor has the necessary skills and ability.

 Ask yourself if you’d be better off selling the business, especially if you’d rather have a clean break.
 You might have a competitor who wants to expand or perhaps there’s someone who’s worked with you for a long time who might want to buy in.
 We have a lot of clients who, over the years, bring along an employee who has what it takes to run the business.
 Sometimes they buy shares so eventually, in five years or whenever you plan to move on, you have someone ready to take over.

 Sort out the structure

 Family trusts are popular but that might not be the best structure for your situation.
-This is a conversation to have with your adviser, who should be able to help you solve your dilemma — and find peace of mind about your succession plan.
+This is a conversation to have with your business adviser, who should be able to help you solve your dilemma — and find peace of mind about your succession plan.